OWASP/www-project-csrfguard/tab_news.md

 # Latest News

 We are working on new version of CSRFGuard including a lot of merge request with goood proposals and also a new code to fix known issues on XSS attacks that bypass CSRFGuard.
-See Romadmap tab for more information.
+See "CSFRGuard 4.0" tab for more information.

 ## Target date for the new relase 4.0 : end of Q4 2021